LicenseGPT: A Fine-tuned Foundation Model for Publicly Available Dataset License Compliance: Research Questions

-\textbf{Approach.} We collected all the studied performance metrics from each cross-validation run for the studied legal and general-purpose FMs.
+\textbf{\textit{RQ1: How effectively do current legal FMs perform on the task of dataset license compliance analysis?}} \textbf{Approach.} We collected all the studied performance metrics from each cross-validation run for the studied legal and general-purpose FMs.
 Specifically, we conducted 10-fold stratified cross-validation on a balanced 10\% subset of the DL dataset, ensuring representative coverage of commercial usability labels.
 We then applied Scott-Knott Effect Size Difference (SK-ESD)~\cite{ScottKnottESD}, similar to clustering, to rank the models based on these metrics.
 SK-ESD utilizes effect size, computed using Cohen’s $\Delta$~\cite{cohen1988statistical}, to group statistically similar models into the same rank.
 We chose SK-ESD since it is a non-parametric ranking method that yields statistically robust results~\cite{hassan2024rethinking}.

 \textbf{Results.~Result 1.
 LawGPT achieves a 43.75\% average Prediction Agreement (PA), outperforming all other studied legal FMs, but has a moderate Semantic Similarity (SS) score.} From Table~\ref{results:table1}, we observe that while LawGPT's PA score is slightly higher than that of Wisdom Interrogatory (43.75\% vs. 43.02\%) and LexiLaw (40.71\%), LawGPT has a lower SS score of 50.25\% compared to LexiLaw's 39.06\% and Wisdom Interrogatory's 34.36\%.
 This suggests that although LawGPT provides more accurate predictions, its responses are only moderately semantically similar to the expected answers provided by legal professionals.